How do digital video ads work? Great question. Let's find out.

-An ad player makes a call over the internet to a domain name, which then points to an ad server that will ultimately be returning a VAST response.
+An ad player calls over the internet to a domain name, which then points to an ad server that will ultimately return a VAST response.

 But much like a city and street name, the domain only provides a general location.
 Our example VAST tag points to the Ad Tech Explained ad server (adtechexplained.com).